dsc-courses/dsc209r-2025-fa/projects/project3.md

 ### Final Submission

-You must have a working prototype online by **Tue 05/13, 11:59 pm**.
+You must have a working prototype online by **Fri 11/07, 11:59 pm**.
 Your prototype should be accessible on GitHub pages using a publicly viewable URL.

 In addition, **you must submit the URL on Gradescope**. **One submission per team is sufficient**.